-NCVO has published some Charity Ethical Principles to support charities, their governing bodies and those who work and volunteer in and with them in recognising and resolving ethical issues and conflicts, and make charities a safer place.
+NCVO has published some Charity Ethical Principles aimed at charities, their governing bodies, staff and volunteers to support them in recognising and resolving ethical issues and conflicts, and make charities a safer place.
 The principles are:

 - Beneficiaries first

 The Committee on Standards in Public Life is a Non Departmental Public Body sponsored by the Cabinet Office.
 It has produced seven standards which underpin the conduct expected in public life.
 These are: